may/calmwater1/README.md

 # PROJECTS
-p keyword string - creates project with keyword and title of string pt keyword action_context string - creates a task within project specified by keyword with specified title of string with action context of action_context plc keyword new_life_context - change life context eg from work to personal
+p keyword string - creates project with keyword and title of string pt keyword action_context string - creates a task within project specified by keyword with specified title of string with action context of action_context

 # TASKS
 t - lists tasks